 The print Interior belongs to a group of works based on a 1948 film still that Hamilton discovered by chance.
-Hamilton was teaching art at Newcastle Polytechnic when he found a still from the film Shockproof (1949, director Douglas Sirk, screenplay by Samuel Fuller) lying on a classroom floor.
+Hamilton was teaching art at the University of Newcastle upon Tyne when he found a still from the film Shockproof (1949, director Douglas Sirk, screenplay by Samuel Fuller) lying on a classroom floor.
 The artist was struck by the carefully arranged composition of the still, photographed in a specially constructed set and explained:

 Everything in the photograph converged on a girl in a ‘new look’ coat who stared out slightly to right of camera.
 A very wide-angle lens must have been used because the perspective seemed distorted; but the disquiet of the scene was due to two other factors.
 It was a film set, not a real room, so wall surfaces were not explicitly conjoined; and the lighting came from several different sources.
 Since the scale of the room had not become unreasonably enlarged, as one might expect from the use of a wide-angle lens, it could be assumed that false perspective had been introduced to counteract its effect – yet the foreground remained emphatically close and the recession extreme.
 All this contributed more to the foreboding atmosphere than the casually observed body lying on the floor, partially concealed by a desk.
 I made three collaged studies and two paintings based on this image of an interior – ominous, provocative, ambiguous; a confrontation with which the spectator is familiar yet not at ease.